I'll never forget the moment when

 .

-They saw me as someone who really knew what I was doing and who cared about their values.
+They saw me as someone who really knew what I was doing and cared about their values.

 .